AndrewBrinker/university/docs/Assembler.md

     2. It checks whether the file exists.
         2. If no, throw FileDoesNotExist error
     3. It checks whether the file has proper permissions for opening.
-        2. If no, throw ImproperFilePermissions error
+        2. If no, throw CantOpenFile error
     4. It checks whether a corresponding object file can be opened for it.
     2. If no, throw CantMakeFile error
 2. It opens that file